php-debugger/php-debugger/README.md

 > [!NOTE]
 > **🧪 This project is an experiment to show how fast the PHP community can move using AI tools.**
 > The entire extension — fork, strip, optimize, rename — was built in days, not months, using PhpStorm, Claude Code, OpenClaw.
-We're here to move fast, adapt to change, and prove that PHP tooling doesn't need to be gatekept.
+We're here to move fast, adapt to change, and prove that PHP tooling can be the best in the industry.

 ## Why PHP Debugger?